 The project is scheduled to start on site in spring 2018 with completion expected in spring 2020, delivering homes at a much faster pace than customary for the market.

-The 200 properties will consist of 120 private homes and 80 shared ownership homes.
+The 200 properties will consist of 120 private homes and 80 affordable homes for local people.

 Wates appointed JTP, architects and master planners, to develop a vision for the area.